jacobdiaz/Art151-p5DrawingMachine/README.md

 # Art151-p5DrawingMachine

-This project makes use of perlin random numbers to generate 2 random points and create a line between both points.
+Perlin noise is a random sequence generator producing a more natural, harmonic succession of numbers than that of the standard random() function.This project makes use of perlin random numbers to generate 2 random points and create a line between both points.
 The velocity in which the lines are drawn at are determined based on the X position of the cursor, and right and left arrows can be used to switch between four different colors.

 Try it out! https://jacobdiaz.github.io/Art151-p5DrawingMachine/